rmolinari/data_structures/README.md

 ### Priority Search Tree

 A PST stores a set P of two-dimensional points in a way that allows certain queries about P to be answered efficiently.
+See the papers McCreight[^mccreight] and De et al.[^de_2011]
 - `highest_ne(x0, y0)` and `highest_nw(x0, y0)`, the highest point in the quadrant to the northest/northwest of (x0, y0);
 - `leftmost_ne(x0, y0)`, the leftmost point in the quadrant to the northeast of (x0, y0);
 - `rightmost_nw(x0, y0)`, the rightmost point in the quadrant to the northwest of (x0, y0);